 Article VIII: Locals

-Section 1 – Charter: Local organizations may be chartered by the SEC or the state membership upon the application of five or more members in the area of a proposed Local.
+Section 1 – Charter: a) Local organizations may be chartered by the SEC or the state membership upon the application of five or more members in the area of a proposed Local.
 Local organizations may also be de-chartered by the State Party for good and documented cause, after a fair and open hearing at a state membership meeting or at a State Convention.

-a) The SEC or the state membership shall have the right to amend a Local charter if requested, or if it is found necessary by a vote of the State Party at a membership meeting.
+b) The SEC or the state membership shall have the right to amend a Local charter if requested, or if it is found necessary by a vote of the State Party at a membership meeting.